torte71/tmteststuff/image.md

 The language has to be changed in KlipperScreen, Mainsail and Fluidd separately.

+### Config files

+The image comes with a printer.cfg for the (non-plus) SV06.
+You need to replace it with a version for your printer model.

+(Using the unmodified image on SV07 printers will show warnings about temperatur sensors.
+These will go away once you've replaced the printer.cfg with a correct version for your printer.)

 ----

 Thanks to all who helped testing, bug chasing and documenting.